My 2003: From “Turning” to “Turned”

 - Delivered over 30,000 pages containing the entire 60-year catalog of the journal ETC: A Review of General Semantics and the General Semantics Bulletin to a high-speed scanning company in San Antonio; six weeks later we had over 300 individual issues scanned into PDF format on three CDs.

-- On the way back from New York City, deviated north to spend a night with Irene Ross Mayper in Ridgefield, CT, and a night with Bob and Ginny Potter in West Cornwall, CT.
-Bob drove me the short distance from West Cornwall to Lime Rock, where the Institute called home from 1946 until the early 1980s.
+- On the way back from New York City, deviated north to spend a night with IGS trustees in Ridgefield, CT, and West Cornwall, CT.
+We drove the short distance from West Cornwall to Lime Rock, where the Institute called home from 1946 until the early 1980s.
 I got to visit inside the 19th century mansion that has been carefully restored by the current owners.
 Driving home and reflecting back on the visit, I had the strong sense that the Institute really needed a ‘home’ with a sense of permanent and physical place.

 - Attended Game Seven of the Dallas Mavericks/Sacramento Kings (hiss!)
 Western Conference semi-finals with Stacy; best spectating experience of my life.